 How to Throw Down on YouTube

-YouTube is one of the fastest growing search engines on the internet and an opportunity that very few financial advisors have not yet tapped.
+YouTube is one of the fastest growing search engines on the internet and an opportunity that very few financial professionals have yet tapped.

-In this seminar specifically designed for financial advisors, Sara will demonstrate techniques for getting your brand out on YouTube and finding new clients.
+In this seminar specifically designed for financial prospecting, Sara will demonstrate techniques for getting your brand out on YouTube and finding new clients.
 You’ll learn:

-- Why YouTube is the #1 opportunity for financial advisor marketing in 2019
+- Why YouTube is the #1 opportunity for financial marketing in 2019

-- What the very few financial advisors who have been gigantically successful on YouTube have done
+- What the very few financial professionals who have been gigantically successful on YouTube have done

 - Why the rest of the competition won’t do this – and why you should!